azureappserviceoss/wordpress-appservice-documentation/readme.md

 [App Service Documentation](https://docs.microsoft.com/en-us/azure/app-service/)

-# What to Choose for your WordPress app
 ## What to choose for my WordPress App ?
 If you are looking to migrate existing or new Wordpress app to Azure and not sure which service to choose as there are many options to do the same.